iterative/dvc.org/content/docs/user-guide/data-pipelines/defining-pipelines.md

   transform: ... # stage 2 definition
 ```

+These represent data processing workflows that you or others will want to
-This _codification_ has the added benefit of allowing you to bring your
+**reproduce** reliably.
+Their _codification_ has the added benefit of allowing
-pipelining process onto standard Git workflows (GitOps).
+you to develop pipelines on standard Git workflows (GitOps).

 ## Stages